finmath/finmath-lib/src/site/markdown/gettingstarted.md

 ####  Importing the finmath lib source code into Eclipse

-To import the source code into you Eclipse workspace:
+To import the source code into your Eclipse workspace:

 * File -> Import… -> Git -> Projects from Git -> Clone URI
 * Enter the URI https://github.com/finmath/finmath-lib.git
 * Select "Next".